 Community and global-mindedness is central to BES’s mission.
 The school has an ongoing relationship with its sister school in Kenya, a school for local orphans set up and led by Deborah Chilver, and this is representative of their commitment to helping their students acquire a global perspective and to assume responsibility for others.

-Following nine successful years of leading BES, the school’s current Director will be leaving at the end of this academic year.
-Therefore, the Board are currently seeking to appoint a Co- Director to lead the Bilingual European School from September 2017, or as soon as possible.
-Due to the bilingual nature of the school, the leadership structure has been reorganised and the new organizational structure will comprise two co-Directors, one of them being Mr Mauro Spicci, who has been the Coordinator of the BES Middle School for three years.
+The Board are currently seeking to appoint a Co-Director to lead the Bilingual European School from April or August 2018, or as soon as possible.
+Due to the bilingual nature of the school, the leadership structure will comprise two co-Directors, one of them being Mr Mauro Spicci, who has been the Coordinator of the BES Middle School for three years.
 Mr Spicci benefits from a strong international background and a deep knowledge of the Italian Ministry of Education requirements.
 He played a key role in the accreditation of the BES Middle School by the Ministry of Education.
 The other Co-Director will be an English-speaking education professional who has a deep understanding of the PYP and MYP philosophy.
 Together, the Co-Directors will be responsible for the leadership of the school and will work together closely and collaboratively, supported by the Board as well as a strong senior leadership team including the PYP Coordinator, Mary Marjerisson.

 The successful candidate will be a highly qualified educational leader, with substantial experience and demonstrable success in school leadership and with a deep understanding and knowledge of the IB PYP and MYP curricular.
 He/she will be a collaborative, flexible, inspiring leader and team player, with a real passion for teaching and learning.
 Experience with bilingual education would be a distinct advantage, but most importantly they must have a global mindset and a desire to support young people in taking action and shaping the world.